davidvalerosancho/Multidimensional-Poverty-Predictor/README.md

 # Multidimensional-Poverty-Predictor

-Final Project for my DS and Big Data master course.
+Final Project for my Data Science master course.

 Welcome to Multidimensional Poverty Predictor!
 This project applies machine learning to the study of poverty.
 Using the EU-SILC multidimensional material deprivation indicator as target variable it aims at building a prediction model based on relevant sociodemographic variables.